 What is a poverty line?

-A poverty line, also called a poverty threshold, is a set amount of income below which it becomes difficult, if not impossible, for people to afford essentials like food and shelter.
+A poverty line, also called a poverty threshold, is a set income level below which it becomes difficult, if not impossible, for people to afford essentials like food and shelter.
 Each country determines its poverty line by calculating the cost of meeting minimum needs.
 Households with incomes below this line are considered to be living in poverty.

 The international poverty line serves as a standard for measuring extreme global poverty and was recently adjusted to $2.15 a day to reflect the rising cost of necessities and adjust for inflation.
 Since 1990, it has increased from $1 to $2.15, reflecting the rising cost of living.